 Lucky not to have a gardener

-We are so lucky not to have a gardener; this blog is about the joy of doing it all yourself.
+We are so lucky not to have a gardener; this blog is about the joy of doing most of it yourself.

 For something different read Prue Leith’s take on an English garden[1] in The Telegraph.
 She emigrated from SA about fifty years ago and is now eighty.
 Obviously well-heeled and with rands that actually would have been worth some pounds, together with her husband she bought a home in the Cotswolds.